jedevc/fyp-report/report.md

   In this report, we present `vulnspec`, a Domain-Specific Programming language for rapidly designing and producing randomised C-based reverse-engineering and pwnable challenges.
-We explain the synthesis pipeline and demonstrate how specifications become C programs and show how to bundle them into deployable environments.
+We explain the synthesis pipeline, demonstrating how specifications become C programs and how they can be bundled into deployable environments.

-  As part of synthesis, we also introduce a new technique for automatically varying the semantic structure of specifications, over both the spatial domain of memory and the temporal domain of the call flow graph.
+  As part of the synthesis process, we also introduce a new technique for automatically varying the semantic structure of specifications, over both the spatial domain of memory and the temporal domain of the call flow graph.
+  This randomisation creates complex effects, which we show how to propogate through the program structure.

 titlepage-color: "ffffff"
 titlepage-text-color: "000000"